easolhq/easolhq.github.io/docs/reference/objects/modifier_selection_session.md

 parent: Objects
 ---

-This drop is available on the post checkout selection page as `item`.
+This drop is available on the post-checkout selection page as `item`.
 It combines the data for a particular line item with the guest information for the user currently logged in.